rubatopy/rubato/docs/source/intro.rst

 ************
 Installation
 ************
 Installing rubato is simple.
-Just run the following in a terminal:
+Make sure you have Python 3.10 or later installed, then run the following in a terminal:

 .. code-block:: console

     $ pip install rubato

 .. note::
-    | Python 3.10.x required
-    | We recommend installing python direct from python.org if you do not already have it.
+    | We recommend installing python directly from `python.org <https://www.python.org/downloads/>`_ if you do not already have it.

 On Windows and Mac, the dll files that SDL needs come pre-bundled with rubato, so you should be ready to go.